tlawrence-TAG/sql-style-guide/README.md

 	,@yet_another_variable_name varchar(25) = 'Super Bomb-Bomb';
 ```

-### Use an existing framework for Logging!
-Don't reinvent the wheel!
+### Logging - Don't reinvent the wheel and use an existing framework

 ```sql